 Jeri Fellerman, Carey ’99

 Jeri has over 30 years of experience in the banking industry.
 Her experience ranges from commercial banking to non-profit and commercial real estate finance.
-Prior to her current position, Jeri spent 3 years as a Senior Vice President & Market Executive managing EagleBank’s Northern Virginia Commercial Banking office, and 11 years as a Senior Vice President & Senior Relationship Manager at Wells Fargo Bank.
+Most recently Jeri served as an Executive Vice President and Senior Credit Officer at Eagle Bank, where she directly managed the bank’s Loan Documentation and Pre-Closing Departments.
+Jeri spent 3 years as a Senior Vice President & Market Executive managing EagleBank’s Northern Virginia Commercial Banking office, and 11 years as a Senior Vice President & Senior Relationship Manager at Wells Fargo Bank.
 She also held similar positions at SunTrust, Bank of America, and Riggs Bank.

 Jeri serves on the Board of Directors of the Girl Scout Council of the Nation’s Capital; The Women’s Center in Vienna, Virginia; and The Foundation for Fairfax County Public Schools.
 Jeri received her BA degree in International Affairs from Lewis & Clark College in Portland, Oregon, and a MS degree in Business from The Johns Hopkins Carey Business School.